-Four of the five above noted projects are system preservation projects that are expected to improve the quality of the existing street and highway network.
-In addition, one of the five above noted projects (the installation of miscellaneous cable guard on Interstate Highway 43 in 2017) is a project that is expected to improve the safety of the existing street and highway network.
+Two of the five above noted projects are system preservation projects that are expected to improve the condition of the existing street and highway network.
+In addition, none of the five above noted projects are safety projects, but three of the five above noted projects are signal timing projects that are expected to improve the efficiency of the existing street and highway network.
 None of the above noted projects involves additional capacity to travel lanes.

 Map 4 shows bicycle and pedestrian transportation project locations in relation to minority population concentrations in the Sheboygan Metropolitan Planning Area.
-The following bicycle and pedestrian transportation projects are wholly or partially located within census block groups with above average minority populations (all of which are wholly or partially located in the City of Sheboygan):
+The following bicycle and pedestrian transportation project is wholly or partially located within census block groups with above average minority populations (all of which are wholly or partially located in the City of Sheboygan):